 Chair the Nominations Committee, unless otherwise directed by the President of this chapter.

-– The Secretary-Treasurer shall serve in this office for a term of one year.
+– The Secretary-Treasurer shall serve in this office for a term of three years.
 Duties of the Secretary Treasurer include:

 Perform such duties which are consistent with this office and as may be required by the Board of Directors or governing documents of this chapter, including

 Recording, filing, and otherwise maintaining the minutes of all meetings of the members and Directors and other records,

 Conducting necessary correspondence and communications with members.

 Responsibility for financial management, collection and disbursement of funds, and transferring such funds to and from the Southern Region or International on behalf of this chapter.